fodela/BackEnd_notes/deployment.md

 ### DockerHub

 DockerHub is the world’s largest registry of Docker images with more than 100,000 images available.
 DockerHub is the default registry for Docker.
 It contains images ready to run a great variety of applications.

+On DockerHub, you will find images designed to run many different applications and languages.
+These images can be used as they are, or as you shall see in the next section, as the base for designing your own images.